liberatr/nettv/README.md

 url: 'http://example.com'
 ```

 The code in the `getBasicInformation()` method will load the values from Config and use them to print out the message with the configurable variables you define.
+Right now there is no way to change this config once it is loaded.
+That's another tutorial.

 Bonus: there is also an instance of `\Drupal::l()` from before, just so you can see it in practice.